-FRP goods dismantling was through highly automated robots with artificial systems of perception by means of artificial vision and perception (e.g. via IoT and RFID) and robotic manipulators.
-These systems works in cooperation with qualified human operators and
+FRP goods dismantling in REVYTA was through highly automated robots with artificial systems of perception by means of artificial vision (e.g. via IoT and RFID) and robotic manipulators.
+These systems works in cooperation with qualified human operators.

 REVYTA also determine the costs for each recycled product and the real market value.

 Manufacturing companies involved in the project had then to review, also under the design profile, their products with a design-for-recovery approach.

 The project allows recycling of FRP waste as an alternative to landfill disposal, thus supporting circular economy development for a so far hard to recycle waste and, as such, may be supported through cohesion funds from Member States Public Authorities

 Project total cost: 1.99 million euro, out of 945 thousand euro were public funding from Tuscany ERDF OP 2014 – 2020

 • From a sample of 50 Kg of fiberglass (from a 2.000 Kg vessel hull) 20 Kg of glass and 25 Kg of resin, both ready for market, were recovered

 • Avoided costs are around 1.2 €/Kg of recycled resin, out of which 0.2 €/Kg is the avoided landfill cost and 1 €/Kg is the market value of recycled resin

 • Revision and redefinition of design standards and design of fiberglass parts and components